apache/spark/docs/sql-migration-guide.md

     Note that, for <b>DecimalType(38,0)*</b>, the table above intentionally does not cover all other combinations of scales and precisions because currently we only infer decimal type like `BigInteger`/`BigInt`.
 For example, 1.1 is inferred as double type.

   - Since Spark 2.3, when either broadcast hash join or broadcast nested loop join is applicable, we prefer to broadcasting the table that is explicitly specified in a broadcast hint.
-For details, see the section [Broadcast Hint](sql-performance-tuning.html#broadcast-hint-for-sql-queries) and [SPARK-22489](https://issues.apache.org/jira/browse/SPARK-22489).
+For details, see the section [Join Strategy Hints for SQL Queries](sql-performance-tuning.html#join-strategy-hints-for-sql-queries) and [SPARK-22489](https://issues.apache.org/jira/browse/SPARK-22489).

   - Since Spark 2.3, when all inputs are binary, `functions.concat()` returns an output as binary.
 Otherwise, it returns as a string.
 Until Spark 2.3, it always returns as a string despite of input types.
 To keep the old behavior, set `spark.sql.function.concatBinaryAsString` to `true`.